MotazAli/e-learning/readme.md

 # Configure Database (Database First)

-Configure Database using (Database First) approduc there is two cases
+Configure Database using (Database First) has two cases

-case 1 - configure database first time when create project case 2 - update your code DB if the database already configured before and the database has some changes
+>> case 1 - configure the database in first time when create new project.
+>> case 2 - update your code (models classes) if the database already configured before and the database had some changes.

 ## Case 1 - Configure database first time

-1- add those packages to your project dependances
+1- add those packages to your project dependances using Nuget package manager
 * Microsoft.EntityFrameworkCore.SqlServer
 * Microsoft.EntityFrameworkCore.Design
 * Microsoft.EntityFrameworkCore.Tools